Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 Put your email in and then verify it.

-Next, you’ll have to provide all your other information, including your location, the fact that you’re a buyer, your company name, and more.
+Next, you’ll have to provide all your other information, including your location, your company name, and more.
 As soon as you confirm, you’re ready to go.

 If you don’t have a company name just yet, simply add a placeholder for now.

-Once you perform a search, Alibaba will spit out a bunch of suppliers for whatever it is you are selling.
+Once you perform a search, Alibaba will output a bunch of suppliers for whatever it is you are selling.

 You can see examples of what they offer, as well as how soon orders are ready, and whether customization is possible.

-Specifically, you should pay attention to the price and the minimum order quantity.
+Specifically, you should pay attention to the price and the minimum order quantity, the least amount of product that a manufacturer is willing to produce for you per production run..

 Some manufacturers may require a larger upfront purchase so you’ll want to reach out to factories that are inline with your spending power.